OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

-The expression in the bottom-right corner of the example above is a representation of the abstract syntax tree as a list of lists in JavaScript.
+The expression in the bottom-right corner of the example above is a representation of the abstract syntax tree as a list of lists.

 Concrete Syntax SLang1
 ----------------------